loudoro/tidydata/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
   * Melt the output of Step 4 to make activity and subject the ids and measurements the variables.
-  * Cast the molten data to get the final data set.
-Each row of this data set has all measurements of the relavant features in separate columns for a unique combination of activity and subject.
+  * Use dcast to calculate mean of all measurements for every unique combination of activity and subject.
   * Write the final data set into a text file.